mohammadsaif19/continue/docs/docs/telemetry.md

 ## Overview

-Continue collects and reports **anonymous** usage information.
+FazzaPilot collects and reports **anonymous** usage information.
 This data is essential to understanding how we should improve the product.
 You can opt out of it at any time.
 We use [Posthog](https://posthog.com/), an open source platform for product analytics, to collect and store the data.
 You can review the code [here](https://github.com/continuedev/continue/blob/main/gui/src/hooks/CustomPostHogProvider.tsx).

 ## What we track